pattcore/faceit-ai-bot/CONTRIBUTING.en.md

-# Contributing Guide 🎉
+# Contributing Guide

-Hey!
-Thanks for checking out the project!
-We love contributions from everyone.
+Thank you for your interest in the project.
+We welcome all contributions.

-## 🚀 How to Contribute
+## How to Contribute

 ### 1. Fork & Clone